Overview

 To change the default solver used to create the conda environment, set the BP_CONDA_SOLVER environment variable to “mamba”.
 This is the currently only value supported.

-Environment Variable set under Settings -> Config Vars: BP_CONDA_SOLVER=mamba
+Environment Variable set under Settings -> Variables: BP_CONDA_SOLVER=mamba

 This does not change the buildpack to be mamba based, only their solver is used.